tahomatimes/tahomatimes.github.io/_posts/2023-12-15-tahoma-talks-nguyen.md

 ### **How were expeditions different when you were a student at Tahoma?**

-There were more on-campus expeditions as people used online learning less than.
+There were more on-campus expeditions as people used online learning less then.
 I took Yoga and Coding on campus.
 Expeditions also gave you credit as a class back then; now, they just say if you took it or not.

 ### **How could Tahoma change for the better?**